plumvillage/newsletter/src/2024/en/articles/bbt--a-year-in-review-2024.md

 ## Retreat for Young Asian Diaspora:<br/>Coming Home to Our Roots<br/>*(2 – 9 June 2023)*

-A first of its kind at Plum Village in Lower Hamlet, this retreat provided a space of reconnection to ancestral roots for many young Asians growing up and living in the West.
+A first of its kind in Plum Village in Lower Hamlet, this retreat provided a space of reconnection to ancestral roots for many young Asians growing up and living in the West.
 These up-and-coming young individuals explored reflections by themselves and with each other: Where is our true home?
 Is it a particular place with particular people within a particular culture?
 What if we had to leave our “home”?
 Or grew up in a culture vastly different from that of our parents?
 Please <a href="#coming-home-to-our-roots">read the article, “Coming Home to Our Roots,”</a> in this newsletter written by three international Wake Up sangha core members to understand more about how it felt for them to get in touch with their ancestral roots.

 ## Earth Retreat: Love is Freedom<br/>*(16 – 23 June 2023)*

-An expression of togetherness and solidarity across traditions and continents, the Earth Retreat was the first hybrid retreat offered at Plum Village with 700 retreatants joined in-person and 800 friends participated online from around the world.
+An expression of togetherness and solidarity across traditions and continents, the Earth Retreat was the first hybrid retreat offered in Plum Village with 700 retreatants joined in-person and 800 friends participated online from around the world.
 A co-creation of the international Earth Holder communities, the retreat was inspirational for countless people from different corners of the planet practicing together mindful living and sharing the aspiration to protect Mother Earth.

 One of the highlights of the retreat was the inter-spirituality summer solstice celebration where indigenous leaders from the Amazon, Mexico and Africa led the community in a deep, serene and joyous ceremony around a big bonfire under the bright stars in Upper Hamlet, awakening feelings of deep connection with all humans, Mother Earth and the cosmos.